reduce-algebra/reduce-algebra/common-lisp/README.md

 Make SL-on-CL lower case on SBCL.

 Allow REDUCE to be run with a current directory other than the build directory.

-Improve support for the few remaining noncore packages that do not run.